KacobJeith/HeepDev/Server/README.md

 * GetClientVertices:ClientID - Get the vertices for a client with this ID

-### Not Implemented

 * QueueControlChange:DestID,inputName,Value - Update a client's input value by queing the information on the server.
 This is typically used as a fallback for a failed interrupt send.

-* GetQueuedControlData:sourceID - Return a list of control updates for the client at sourceID in tuples ex.
+* GetQueuedControlData:sourceID - Return a list of control updates for the client at sourceIDin tuples ex.
 ControlName,ControlValue;ControlName2,ControlValue2;

+### Not Implemented

 * GetClientList: - Get the list of current clients that the server knows about